EDUCBA

 Introduction to MongoDB Commands

-MongoDB is a cross-platform, document-oriented, open-source database management system that provides, high availability, high performance, and easy scalability.
-It is one of the NoSQL databases, highly used for big data applications and other complex job processing for the data that doesn’t go well with the relational database.
-Instead of using the relational database concept of storing data in the form of the table, MongoDB architecture is made up of collections and documents.
+MongoDB is a cross-platform, document-oriented, open-source database management system with high availability, performance, and scalability.
+MongoDB, a NoSQL database, finds extensive use in big data applications and other complex data processing tasks that do not align well with the relational database model.
+Instead of using the relational database notion of storing data in tables, MongoDB architecture is built on collections and documents.
 Here we discuss the MongoDB commands.

 Why MongoDB Commands?

-1. It can easily control the data which is placed globally, ensuring fast performance and compliance.
+1. It can easily control global data, ensuring fast performance and compliance.

 Features

 1. MongoDB command uses a master-slave replication concept.
-To prevent database downtime, this replica feature is proved to be an essential feature.
+To prevent database downtime, this replica feature is essential.

-2. This database can run over multiple servers; hence data is duplicated over multiple servers.
-The result of which it’s a great advantage in case of hardware failure.
+2. This database can run over multiple servers; various servers duplicate the data.
+The result of which it’s a significant advantage in case of hardware failure.

-3. MongoDB command comes with the auto-sharding feature, in which process distributes data across multiple physical partitions known as shards.
+3. MongoDB command comes with the auto-sharding feature, which distributes data across multiple physical partitions known as shards.
 The result of which automatic load balancing happens.

 4. It’s schema-less.
 Hence more efficient.